A Faithful and Quantitative Notion of Distant Reduction for the Lambda-Calculus with Generalized Applications: Conclusion

+Generalizing elimination rules of natural deduction is an old idea, occurring several times in the literature, most notably by Schroeder-Heister~\cite{schroederheister84,schroederheister84a} or Tennant~\cite{tennant92,tennant02}, before being coined in the version at the origin of $\jcalc$ by von Plato~\cite{plato01}.
+The generalization of implication elimination itself has come up independently along the years, as pointed out in \cite{schroederheister14}.

+Concerning $\jcalc$, several results motivated by a proof-theoretical approach are found in the literature.
+In parallel to his works with Joachimski \cite{joachimski00,joachimski03} introducing the calculus, \cite{matthes01} proves an interpolation theorem (with information on terms) for $\jcalc$ extended with pairs and sum datatypes.
+In his PhD thesis, Barral~\cite{barral08} defines a set of conversions for $\jcalc$ beyond $\beta$ and $\pi$.
+Some of these conversions where already given by Matthes~\cite{matthes01}, another one is an undirected version of $\ptwo$.
+Espírito Santo and his coauthors have used $\jcalc$, and his multiary extension $\jmcalc$~\cite{espiritosanto11} to compare the computational content of natural deduction and the sequent calculus~\cite{espiritosanto09,espiritosanto18,espiritosanto23}.

+The first non-idempotent type system for generalized applications was proposed in our conference paper \cite{espiritosanto22}.
+Intersection type systems for $\jcalc$ have been given before in \cite{matthes00} and \cite{espiritosanto12}, but these systems are based on idempotent types, so that they are not able to characterize quantitative properties.
+In \cite{kesner22a}, the solvability property is characterized for $\djncalc$ and $\jcalc$, both operationally and logically, by means of non-idempotent types.
+It is also shown that solvability in $\djncalc$, $\jcalc$ and $\lambda$-calculus are equivalent.
+Other calculi based on different logical systems have been adapted to enable quantitative analyzes: this is for instance the case of $\lmcalc$ based on classical logic~\cite{kesner20a}, or the Curry-Howard interpretation of the intuitionistic sequent calculus $\bar\lambda$~\cite{kesner15}.

-Regarding call-by-value, we plan to develop the quantitative semantics in the presence of generalized applications, starting from the calculus proposed in \cite{jose20}.
-Further unification between call-by-name and call-by-value with the help of generalized applications could be considered in the setting of the polarized lambda-calculus~\cite{espiritosanto07}.
+\paragraph{Future work.} Quantitative type systems, introduced here for the call-by-name system $\djncalc$, have been successfuly adapted to the call-by-value setting in \cite{kesner22a}.
+A version with distance is also introduced, relying on the $\pi$-rule, which is shown sound in a quantitative type system for CbV.
+Solvability and strong normalization in the call-by-value setting are characterized with appropriate reduction relations and through quantitative type systems.
+Further unification between call-by-name and call-by-value with the help of generalized applications could be considered in the setting of call-by-push-value~\cite{levy06} or the polarized lambda-calculus~\cite{espiritosanto17}.